Skip to content

 Really straightforward, isn't it?
 As you probably know from Vue.js's Options API, you just need to load, register and use the Vue.js component to make them work.

 What's especially interesting here is the use of the location object.
 This is a main concept of the Meteor Admin SDK, where Shopware provides dedicated locationIds to offer you places to inject your templates into.
-For further information on that, it is recommend to take a look at the documentation of the Meteor Admin SDK to learn more about its concepts.
+For further information on that, it is recommended to take a look at the documentation of the Meteor Admin SDK to learn more about its concepts.

 In your case, we will get your own auto-generated locationIds, depending on the name of your CMS element and suffixes, such as -element, -config, and -preview.